marionettejs/backbone.marionette/docs/marionette.view.md

 The first three properties match the `view`, `model`, and `collection` properties of the view that triggered the event.

-The `e` property is matches the DOM event.
+The `e` property matches the DOM event.
 It can be used, for instance, to obtain the triggering element (e.target).

 ```js
 MyView = Backbone.Marionette.ItemView.extend({